Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 To pass this course you must meet the following requirements:

 - Pass all assignments according to their associated rubric
-- Get an average score of 2 on your Peer Evaluation
+- Get an average score above a 2 on your Peer Evaluation
 - Present an MVP of your product
+  - if MVP is not live, can still pass if code exists for features that would earn a pass if live, and teammate is at or under limit of excused absenses
+  - product does not have to be live if partner specifically requests it not to be live (must show proof)
+- Pass at least 2 of three quizzes
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences